valentin-demange/valentin-demange/README.md

 👋🏼 Hi, I’m @valentin-demange.
 Graduated in 2013 as signal processing engineer, I've been programming (Matlab & Python) for industrial companies during more than 5 years.
-After completing [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript?) curriculum, I am now looking for professional projects in React / Next.js
+After completing [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript?) curriculum, I am now seeking a position as full-stack or front-end web developer

 🚀 Technologies I've worked with:
 | Front-end | Back-end |